The Woods' first winter commencement

 “I am so excited to finally graduate,” said Angela Eisenbeis, from St. Louis, Mo., a digital media communications major.
 Reflecting on her four years, she added, “It’s been a great experience and I’ve made so many friends.”

 During the ceremony, the College recognized students who have distinguished themselves in leadership and exceptional service while students.
-The Alumnae Leadership and Service Awards were awarded to an undergraduate and a graduate student.
+The Alumni Leadership and Service Awards were awarded to an undergraduate and a graduate student.